Applying a Legendre collocation method based on domain decomposition to calculate underwater sound propagation in a horizontally stratified environment: Normal mode model in a layered marine environment

 where the superscripts $-$ and $+$ indicate the limits from above and below, respectively.

-Eq.~\eqref{eq:3} has a set of solutions of the form $(k_{r_m},\psi_m)$, $m=1, 2, \dots$, supplemented by the boundary and interface conditions in the horizontally stratified environment, where $\psi_m$ is also called an eigenmode.
+Supplemented by the boundary and interface conditions in the horizontally stratified environment, Eq.~\eqref{eq:3} has a set of solutions of the form $(k_{r_m},\psi_m)$, $m=1, 2, \dots$, where $\psi_m$ is also called an eigenmode.
 The eigenmodes of Eq.~\eqref{eq:3} are arbitrary up to a nonzero scaling constant.
 We shall assume that the modes are normalized such that:

-where $M$ is the number of modes.
-Finally, the fundamental solution to the 2D Helmholtz equation can thus be approximated as:
+Finally, the approximate solution of the 2D Helmholtz equation can be written as follows:

-where $z_s$ is the depth of the sound source, $m$ is the mode order, and $H_0^{(1)}(\cdot)$ is a Hankel function related $R(r)$ \cite{Tu2020c}.
+where $z_s$ is the depth of the sound source, $m$ is the order of mode, $M$ is the number of the modes (Exact sound pressure needs to be obtained by the accumulation of an infinite number of modes.
+In actual calculations, $M$ modes are usually truncated for approximation.), and $H_0^{(1)}(\cdot)$ is the Hankel function corresponding to $R(r)$ in Eq.~\eqref{eq:2} \cite{Tu2020c}.

-To describe the sound field results, the transmission loss (TL) of the sound pressure is defined as follows:

-The TL is expressed in units of decibels (dB), and $p_0$ is the sound pressure at a distance of 1 m from the sound source.
-In practice, the TL is usually used in actual sound field displays \cite{Finn2011}.